soumyaonikeri/The-Classic-File-Transfer-Real-Time-File-Transfer-and-Verification-/README.md

 python server.py
 ```
 ### step 2:start the client
-- The client uploads a specified file (friends-final3.txt), receives it back in chunks from the server, reassembles it, and checks the checksum.
+- The client uploads a specified file (dataset.txt), receives it back in chunks from the server, reassembles it, and checks the checksum.
 ```bash
 python client.py